Funky Dragon: Local Authority Wide Forums

-The term local authority-wide forum is used as some forums representing the geographical area of a local authority are either independent or are supported by an agency other than the Local Authority such as the Prince's Trust or the Children’s Society.
+The term local authority-wide forum is used as some forums representing the geographical area of a local authority are either independent or are supported by an agency other than the Local Authority such as the Prince's Trust or the Children's Society.

 Each Local Authority Wide Forum was offered four places for young people.
 See above for the breakdown.
 It was up to each forum to democratically elect their representatives.
 Representatives were asked to commit to a 2-year term with the Grand Council.

-Each Local Authority Wide Forum was be responsible for carrying out its own election process.
+Each Local Authority Wide Forum was responsible for carrying out its own election process.
 The only conditions Funky Dragon put on the process are: